 Historically referred to as Bohemia, the Czech Republic is a landlocked country in Europe, neighboring Austria, Germany, Poland, and Slovakia.
-Rich in history, the Czech Republic is rated the eighth safest and most peaceful country by the World Bank Human Capital Index.
-With a sprawling landscape, delicious Pivo, and intriguing langue, it’s no wonder there are thousands of US expats enjoying life in this Eastern European country!
-Gone are the days of visiting Prague as a tourist; you now live there.
-It would help if you had guidance when filing your US taxes as an expat in the Czech Republic.
+A country rich in history and is rated the eighth safest and most peaceful country by the World Bank Human Capital Index.
+With a sprawling landscape, delicious Pivo, and intriguing language, it’s no wonder thousands of US expats are enjoying their lives in Czech Republic!
+You’re no longer a US citizen just visiting Prague as a tourist; you living in the Czech Republic!
+The only thing left to do is to offer a bit of guidance when it comes to filing US taxes as a US citizen living and working in the Czech Republic.

-Even though your days may be filled with goulash, Czech lessons, and the occasional trip to Cesky Krumlov to visit Kaufland, a beloved grocery store for American expats to stock up on goods, there is one thing to remember.
-Your US tax responsibilities.
-Yes, the IRS still expects to hear from you despite being over five thousand miles away.
+Even though your days may be filled with goulash, Czech lessons, and the occasional trip to Cesky Krumlov to visit Kaufland, a beloved grocery store for American expats to stock up on goods, there is one thing to remember – your US tax responsibilities.
+Yes, despite being over five thousand miles away, the IRS still expects to hear from you.
 But that doesn’t mean April needs to be a stressful experience each year.

 We created this guide for expats like you to help you navigate your US expat taxes!